sgnconnects/Linux-factory-reset/README.md

  * imx5 u-boot chnages patch to boot from P3 when GPIO 120 is Down.
         * By default  is down so it has to be pulled up to boot from P2
+        * It also boots to factory if a file in /P1  called bootfact exists.

 #### am335 (beaglebone) The emmc is partitionned [50M free] P1-root-live P2-facr p3-data
  * the u-boot patch has also the am335 patches but look for MCO_*.
 That makes BBB to boot from P2 when GPIO 48 os LOW